Pope Francis: Public image

 In March 2013, a new song was dedicated to Francis and released in Brazilian Portuguese, European Portuguese, and Italian, titled Come Puoi (How You Can).
 A street in La Plata, Argentina, was renamed Papa Francisco in his honor.
 The Argentine Chamber of Deputies passed legislation to mint a commemorative coin as a tribute to Francis in 2013.
 As of 2013, sales of papal souvenirs, a sign of popularity, were up.

 Francis presided over his first joint public wedding ceremony in a Nuptial Mass for 20 couples from the Archdiocese of Rome on 14 September 2014, a few weeks before the start of 5–19 October Third Extraordinary General Assembly of the Synod of Bishops (the Synod on the Family).
 (Note: Pope Emeritus Benedict XVI did not do this during his eight-year papacy from 2005 to 2013; his predecessor, Pope John Paul II, married a group of couples from all over the world in 2000, as part of the Jubilee for Families, and before that in 1994 during the church's Year of the Family, as well as presiding over a number of private marriages as pope.)

 In 2016, Francis became the first pope to create an Instagram account.
 He broke records after having gained over one million followers in under 12 hours of the account being up.
 On 26 November 2020, Francis became the first pope to write an op-ed for The New York Times, addressing issues such as COVID-19 restrictions on public gatherings and the need for global solidarity.

-Francis was a longtime supporter of the football club San Lorenzo de Almagro.
-When the Argentine club won the 2014 Copa Libertadores, he received the team at his guest house near St. Peter's Square, where he was gifted a replica trophy and a glove of goalkeeper Sebastian Torrico.
+Francis was a longtime supporter of the football club San Lorenzo de Almagro, where his father played in the basketball department.
+The Argentine club proceeded to visit Francis at the Vatican after winning both the 2013 Torneo Inicial and the 2014 Copa Libertadores, where he was gifted replicas of both trophies and a glove of goalkeeper Sebastian Torrico.